 With one such change was minimise, maximise and close buttons are now incorporated into the window itself, perhaps in an effort to reduce the space taken up by these interface elements, as in the case of MacOS.

 A dark mode - or rather dark theme - arrived with the Windows 10 Anniversary Update back in 2016.
 When you switch it on Universal Windows Platform (UWP) apps will change from light to dark mode.
 To change to dark mode you need to go to Settings > Personalisation > Colours > App Mode > Dark.
-As of October 2018, Windows 10’s Fie Explorer can be viewed in a dark mode.
+Supported apps include, Windows 10's File Explorer, Microsoft Office, Edge browser and others.

 Of course design isn't only about how the operating system looks, it's also the way you interface with the product.
 So we'll look at the differences between the user interfaces of MacOS and Windows 10 next.